Debian/britney2/doc/migrations-simplified.md

 Please note that these data sets do not include versions, so britney is unable to tell exactly which versions are affected.
-The only thing, she can tell, is what suite the bug affects.
+The only thing, it can tell, is what suite the bug affects.

 There is a number of common cases, where this is observed: